pattern

 [nom]

-an elaborate and systematic plan of action
+an organized and carefully planned course of action

 the process of collecting carbon dioxide gas from places like power plants or factories and storing it safely so that it does not enter the air and cause more global warming